Robiquetia wassellii

-Robiquetia wassellii, commonly known as the green pouched orchid, is an epiphytic or lithophytic orchid from the family Orchidaceae.
+Robiquetia wassellii, commonly known as green pouched orchid, is an epiphytic or lithophytic orchid from the family Orchidaceae.
 It has thick roots, a pendulous stem, between three and six crowded, dark green leaves and many crowded dark green flowers with pink to red centres and a white to yellowish labellum.
 It grows on trees and rocks in rainforest in tropical North Queensland, Australia.

 Description

 Robiquetia wassellii is an epiphytic or lithophytic herb that forms sparse clumps.
 It has thick roots and a pendulous stem, 100-500 mm long.
 There are between three and six dark green leaves 80-140 mm long and about 30 mm wide.
 A large number of resupinate, cup-shaped, dark green flowers with a pink to red centre, 12-14 mm long, 4-6 mm are crowded on a pendulous flowering stem 100-150 mm long.
 The sepals are blunt, narrow egg-shaped, 5-6 mm long and 3-3.5 mm wide, the dorsal sepal slightly longer and narrower than the lateral sepals.
 The petals are about 5.5 mm long and 3.5 mm wide.
 The labellum is white to yellowish, about 5.5 mm long and 3.5 mm wide and is basin-like with a beak-like tip and a spur about 12 mm.
 Flowering occurs from June to August.